Part 1 - GoPro Quik File Not Be Imported on Desktop?

 Quik appears to start downloading but immediately says Import Cancelled, no matter which way you use, GoPro camera or SD card.
 The error message "query cancelled" can be found at the error log files each time you intended to import GoPro files to Quik.
 Sounds familiar?
 Welcome to the club - who doesn't encounter such irritating problem?
 Fortunately, there are some effective workarounds available to troubleshoot this issue.

 Method 1: Update Quik to the latest version.
-Providing you've already upgraded your macOS to High Sierra or Mojave, it's seemingly necessary to update Quik to the latest version.
+Providing you've already upgraded your macOS to High Sierra or Catalina, it's seemingly necessary to update Quik to the latest version.
 The macOS system update has changed the built-in file system a little bit.
 Last, restart your Mac computer.

 Method 2: Re-select the destination folder.
 Access to "Settings" page from General under "Manage Folders in Settings" on Quik and hit the folder icon near to "Import Location".
 Afterwards, choose destination folder again although it has nothing different from the folder in "Import Location" already.
 Just do that and everything will come back to normal.